ulloaluis/Library-of-Congress-System/README.md

 # Library-of-Congress-System
-Interactive program for learning how to sort books based on call numbers defined by the LC system
+Interactive program for learning how to sort books based on call numbers from the LC system

 Python 3+ (2 not supported)